-- Any decision rendered by a professor may be appealed to the School Director's office. - Any decision rendered by the School or program Director's office may be appealed to the Office of the Provost. - In all cases, the decision of the Provost shall be final and not subject to any other proceeding.
+- Any decision rendered by a professor may be appealed to the Program and or School Director's office. - Any decision rendered by the School or program Director's office may be appealed to the Office of the Provost. - The Provost and or designee evaluates and determines if the student is eligible for an administrative incomplete. - The Provost is the final approving authority for administrative incompletes. - If the administrative incomplete is approved, the School/Program Director may assign the current teaching faculty, or a different faculty, to grade updated and/or missing assignments. - Approvals of appealed incompletes are decided as the situation warrants, and the decision of the Provost shall be final and not subject to any other proceeding.